Battle of Bandanwara

-Battle of Bandanwara was fought between Mewar and Mughal forces in 1711 AD, between Hurda and Bandanwara, near Khari river in Bhilwara district, Rajasthan.
+Battle of Bandanwara was fought between the Kingdom of Mewar and Mughals in 1711 CE at Bandanwara, near Khari river in Bhilwara district, Rajasthan, India.

 Background

 Maharana Amar Singh II had captured Mandalgarh, Badnore and Pur Mandal after death of Aurangzeb.
 But Mughals had not granted any written deeds for these Parganas.
 After death of Maharana Amar Singh II, Bahadur Shah granted Pur Mandal to Ranbaz Khan Mewati in Feb-March, 1711 AD.
-Ranbaz Khan moved with his own army, along with 5-7 thousand-strong force sent by Mir Bakshi Zulfikar Khan, to take control of the territory.
+Ranbaz Khan moved with his own army, along with 5-7 thousand-strong force sent by Mir Bakhshi Zulfikar Khan, to take control of the territory.

 Preparation

 News of invasion reached Udaipur and Maharana Sangram Singh - II dispatched a large army, consisting of various chiefs of Mewar: